ffm3/nextcloud-maintenance.sh/README.md

 ---

+## Benefits / Why use this script?

+One of the greatest advantages of this script is the power and peace of mind it brings to Nextcloud administrators during updates.
+Imagine: before you update, with just a few commands, you can switch Nextcloud into maintenance mode and temporarily deactivate all users except the admin account you specify at the start.

+Why is this so important?
+After an update, you may not immediately know if everything is working perfectly.
+Normally, if you disable maintenance mode too soon, users could start making changes—uploading files, modifying calendars, and updating data.
+But what if you discover a problem and need to restore a backup?
+Any changes made in the meantime could be lost, potentially causing data conflicts or even frustration among your users.

+With this script, you can safely update Nextcloud: only the admin logs in to thoroughly test all features, check functionality, and decide—without pressure—whether it’s time to re-enable everyone or revert changes if needed.
+No accidental data loss, no unwanted surprises.
+This tool gives you full control, prevents headaches, and creates a smooth, worry-free update experience for both administrators and users.
+Try it and experience the confidence that comes from knowing your system and your users’ data are truly protected during every maintenance window.

+---

 ## Features

 - **User Management:** List, disable, and enable all users except admin to prevent data changes during maintenance.